julia-popko/julia-popko.github.io/_projects/blancc-festival.md

      style=false
      img=""
      alt_img=""
-     content="Online ommunication is a key factor of success.
-The strategy has to be aligned and deliver a cohesive message and experience.
-Nowadays an event’s digital presence is as important as the event itself — it represents the more lasting testimonial of what happened during those days.
-My challenge for this project was to design a website for a music festival."
+     content="Success of an event or a festival depends on two main factors: planning and promotion.
+The most effective way of connecting participants with their favorite festivals and artists is through a website.
+Nowadays an event’s digital presence is as important as the event itself — people can feel the vibe of it before it happens, learn what they will experience, and, most imporantingly, buy a ticket.
+For this project, I designed a responisive website for a pop music festival."
 %}
 {%
      include section-projects.html
      background="white"